 Prop 16: ACA 5 (Resolution Chapter 23).
 Government preferences.
-Affirmative Action.
+Affirmative Action A VEO 1914 and 1914 an

 A YES vote on this measure means: State and local entities could consider race, sex, color, ethnicity, and national origin in public education, public employment, and public contracting to the extent allowed under federal and state law.